huggingface/blog/agents.md

 Our framework strives for:

 - **Clarity through simplicity:** we reduce abstractions to the minimum.
-Simple error logs and accessible attributes let you easily inspect what’s happening, thus leaving you more clarity
+Simple error logs and accessible attributes let you easily inspect what’s happening and give you more clarity.
 - **Modularity:** We prefer to propose building blocks rather than full, complex feature sets.
 You are free to choose whatever building blocks are best for your project.

 On top of that, we have **sharing features** that let you build on the shoulders of giants!